OrenOngil1/Linux-shell/README.txt

     Added &&, ||, ; commands to grammer.
     Pipes are no longer limted to be of length 2!
     Removed now-unecessary .gitignore, git modoules.
-    Parser tests are in parser_test.c
+    Parser tests are in parser_test.c, run "make parser_test" to create and then "./parser_test"

 * Update #4:
     Various bug fixes in parsing and execution.
     Fixed bugs relating to subshell commands.
+    Removed superflous empty commands.
+    Removed now-superflous Stack implementation.